Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 MAP.
 Egg Coffee is a Hanoi specialty; actually, Vietnamese Egg Coffee was born in Hanoi in the 1940s when it was difficult to get milk.
 The traditional drink is made with egg yolks, sugar, condensed milk and coffee; the yolks are whipped to create a cream…and it’s superb.
 The best place to get an Egg Coffee is from the original source: Giang Cafe.

 Pro Tip: Right next door to Giang Café is another mainstay of Hanoi cafes: Nang Coffee.
-MAP.
 Hidden down a corridor, the Nang Coffee café features a shabby chic interior and garden setting.

 Cong Caphe